timojuez/hificon/README.md

 ## Usage

-Note that this program is still in development and therefore try it first with all sound output stopped.
+Note that we do not take any responsibility and you are using this software at your own risk.

-### Tray Control
+### HiFiCon Tray Control
-Start the HiFi Icon:
+Start HiFiCon Tray Control:
 `python3 -m hificon.tray`

-### Control Menu
+### HiFiCon Menu Control

 The menu lets you control all available features, e.g. sound mode, input, power, Audyssey settings, single speaker volume, etc. (depending on your target).